Pakistan Demands Visiting US Commerce Secretary Ross For JVs And Direct US Market Access - UrduPoint

 Pakistan Demands Visiting US Commerce Secretary Ross For JVs And Direct US Market Access

+"There must be an incentive package for Pakistan for being a front-line state in combating terrorism with the US.

-He said that Pakistan is time tested friend and suffered colossal irreparable economiclosses running in billions of Dollars in war on terrorism in the region.
+He said that Pakistan was time tested friend and suffered colossal irreparable economic losses running in billions of Dollars in war on terrorism in the region.

+He further said visa restrictions should be eased for the Pakistani businessmen and exporters and joint efforts were needed to further cement the existing economic ties between Pakistan and US private sector.

+Pakistan and US were enjoying amicable relationship and coalition partners against war on terror, he added.